rolandholik/BT-sphinx-docs/_sources/quixote.rst.txt

 When run in process mode a new shell is spawned in child process.
 The process and all subordinate processes will be modeled by :term:`TO` and :term:`TMA`.
-Which :term:`TO`/:term:`TMA` is used depends on which Quixote implementation (from list mentioned above) gets used.
+Which :term:`TO`/:term:`TMA` is used depends on which Quixote implementation (from table shown above) gets used.

 .. note::
    Subordinate security namespaces (all namespaces except root) are non-hierarchical.
-Which means it isn't possible to run Quixote implementation inside another.
+Which means it isn't possible to one run Quixote implementation inside another.

 Container
 ~~~~~~~~~

-When run in container mode the modeling is being done for OCI runc process --
+When run in container mode the modeling is being done for :term:`OCI` runc
-once again :term:`TO`/:term:`TMA` is used based on which quixote implementation
+process -- once again :term:`TO`/:term:`TMA` is used based on which quixote
-is used for the modeling.
+implementation is used for the modeling.

-The *runc* container(s) used with *quixote* are specified in
+The runc container(s) used with *quixote* are specified in
 ``/var/lib/Quixote/Magazine`` directory.
 Each folder in this directory
 represents a so called bundle that contains configuration files necessary for
 runc container start up.